OctopusDeploy/blog/blog/2021-05/debugging-ssis-error/index.md

  - Databases
 ---

-In a [previous post](https://octopus.com/blog/deploying-ssis), I walked through how to configure a build and deploy a SQL Server Integration Services (SSIS) package using Azure DevOps and Octopus Deploy.
-In this post, I'll discuss a problem I encountered after the package was deployed to the server, due to using a newer version of Visual Studio to develop the SSIS package, but deploying to an older version of SQL Server.
+In a [previous post](https://octopus.com/blog/deploying-ssis), I walked through how to deploy SQL Server Integration Services (SSIS) packages using Octopus Deploy.
+In this post, I discuss a problem I encountered after the package was deployed to the server, due to using a newer version of Visual Studio to develop the SSIS package, but deploying to an older version of SQL Server.

 ## The error
 After a successful deployment, the developer attempted to run the SSIS package but received the following error message: